15 best things to do in Dubrovnik

 Exploring Old city is one of the best things to do in Dubrovnik© Melanie Sommer/Shutterstock

-2. Discover the Dominican monastery
+2. Step inside the Dominican Monastery

 View of Dominican monastery and church from the walls of the city of Dubrovnik in Croatia © Shutterstock